 • Understanding the body's physiological response to stress and stress relief techniques

-• Learning to talk, heal, and build community with your peers.
+• Learning to talk, heal, and build community with peers.

 • Learning to network with STEM (science, technology, engineering, and mathematics)